CHTC/chtc-website-source/_uw-research-computing/singularity-htc.md

 ## 5. Testing Your Container

 Just like it is important to test your codes and jobs at a small scale, you should make sure that your container is working correctly.
-To do this, start an "interactive Apptainer session" with the Apptainer/Singularity "shell" mode.
+To do this, start an interactive Apptainer session with the Apptainer/Singularity "shell" mode.
 The recommended command line, similar to how containers are started for jobs, is:

 ```
 apptainer shell \